ZheniaTrochun/replicated-log/Readme.md

 **This is a toy project for trying out Golang and learning some distributed systems concepts.**

 ## Idea
 Master receives messages via `POST /insert` endpoint.
 It stores message in memory and replicates it to all sentinels.
+Consistency level of insert operation is configurable using `consistency` request field - number of instances that needs to persist item in order to mar request as success.
-Request format: `{"message": string}`
+Request format: `{"message": string, "consistency": int}`

 Sentinels expose `gRPC` endpoint that stores messages replicated from master (and should be called only by master).
 Request format: `"id": int32, "message": string, "timestamp": int64`